 Israel occupied the Gaza Strip, Golan Heights, the West Bank, and East Jerusalem during the 1967 War.
 As of 2010, the Palestinian population of the West Bank was approximately 2.4 million, and Gaza's population totaled 1.6 million.
 High population density, limited land access, and strict internal and external security controls have kept economic conditions in the Gaza Strip - the smaller of the two areas under the Palestinian Authority (PA)- even more degraded than in the West Bank.
 Hamas, a State Department-designated foreign terrorist organization, violently assumed control over Gaza in June 2007, making worse the already dangerous security situation there.
 West Bank and Gaza Strip are Israeli-occupied with current status subject to the Israeli-Palestinian Interim Agreement - permanent status to be determined through further negotiation; Israel removed settlers and military personnel from the Gaza Strip in August 2005.

-Covering a land area of 360 sq. km (approximately twice the size of Washington, DC) with a population of nearly 1.4 million, the Gaza Strip is a narrow sliver of land in the westernmost portion of the Palestinian territories in Southwest Asia and borders Egypt, Israel, and the Mediterranean Sea.
+Covering a land area of 360 sq. km (approximately twice the size of Washington, DC) with a population of nearly 1.8 million in 2014, the Gaza Strip is a narrow sliver of land in the westernmost portion of the Palestinian territories in Southwest Asia and borders Egypt, Israel, and the Mediterranean Sea.
 This region has a temperate climate with mild winters and dry, warm to hot summers.
 The terrain consists of flat to rolling, sand-and-dune covered coastal plains.
 The Gaza Strip's borders were originally defined by the armistice lines between Egypt and Israel after the 1948 Arab-Israeli War.
 The Gaza Strip was occupied by Egyptian forces until the region was captured by Israel in the 1967 Six-Day War.

 Gaza is famous for its moderate weather in the summer and winter, which encourages the people, to go to the beaches, parks and gardens.
 People also spend their leisure time on farms, orchards, and at touristic facilities.
 The most beautiful sights in Gaza are the sea, the beaches, the coast, the sky, the golden bright sand, the sun and warmth, and the soft breeze.